MahediKamal/MFC-Multi-Language-Support/README.md

-This code will load the chinise language instead of English language.
-Now you can use if else condition as you want to coltroll different language.
-Cretete different dll for different language and add logic when to load which dll.
+This code will load the Chinese language instead of the English language.
+Now you can use the if else condition as you want to control different languages.
+Create different dll for different languages and add logic when to load which dll.